What is the TCPA?

 Distinguish Between Cell and Landline Numbers

 Different rules of consent apply to cell phone and landline numbers.
 For example, call centers cannot make a prerecorded telemarketing call to a landline number without prior written consent.
-To save time and follow TCPA best practices, choose an autodialer software with the ability to automatically segment mobile and landline numbers.
+To save time and follow TCPA best practices, choose a predictive dialer software with the ability to automatically segment mobile and landline numbers.

 Regularly Check Your Pre-Recorded Scripts